 Auditing ISO 27001 Annex A 5.6 Contact with Special Interest Groups validates an organization’s active engagement with professional security forums to maintain industry currency.
 This process confirms the Primary Implementation Requirement of exchanging threat intelligence and best practices with expert bodies.
-The Business Benefit enhances resilience by ensuring defenses evolve alongside emerging cyber threats and regulatory changes.
+The Business Benefit enhances resilience by ensuring defences evolve alongside emerging cyber threats and regulatory changes.

 1. Special Interest Group Inventory Formalised